Liareth/snazzy-bot-guide/README.md

 :----------------------------------:|
 ![](examples/monk_upscaled.png)

+## Warnings

+The bot is capable of producing nudity.
+I have introduced some safeguards, but they are not perfect.
+Please only generate images that are suitable for your current Discord server.
+Presuming this is on the Arelith public Discord, that means PG-13 only.

+* Accidentally nudity can sometimes happen: if it does, I recommend informing a moderator so they can remove it, and tweaking your prompt accordingly (hint: you can add *naked, nude, breasts*, etc to negative-prompt to make this less likely).
+* If you intentionally bait the AI to produce booba then it will be treated by the moderators as if you were sharing booba from your degenerate booba stash.
+In other words, you'll get in trouble, so don't do it.

+The bot is currently hosted on my GPU (when it is available) and on the cloud (when it is not).
+Depending on usage, I may change the amount of images that are generated for every command.

 ## Advanced usage

 There are a bunch of advanced features!
 I won't explain them all, yet, but here are some examples: